- LASIK isn’t as expensive as you may think: the national average LASIK surgery cost is $4,400.

 Although the LASIK surgery cost is a significant consideration, for people who are interested in laser vision correction, the first step is to find out if a procedure is recommended.
 This is done through a thorough eye exam and evaluation to determine candidacy for LASIK, SMILE, PRK, or other laser vision correction procedure.
 If your eye surgeon is recommending a procedure for you, deciding to make the investment in your vision comes with figuring out how to pay for it.

-At an average of $4,200 for LASIK, for most people paying for LASIK is something to think about, plan for and weigh their options.
+The average cost of LASIK eye surgery is $4,400.
+Or per eye, the national average is $2,200.
+Most people paying for LASIK is something to think about, plan for and weigh their options.
 When it comes to your health and vision it is worth it to make the investment in quality care:

-- Select a trusted surgeon with expertise in laser vision correction.
+- Select a trusted eye doctor with expertise in laser vision correction.

 - Make sure you are a good or even an excellent, candidate for the procedure.

-- Evaluate the risks and benefits of the type of procedure and technology recommended.
+- Evaluate LASIK eye surgery risks, side effects, and benefits of the type of procedure and technology recommended.

 Going through these important steps first will better help you to make a confident decision in what is best for you and your vision.
 Then, move to figuring out the financial aspects.